basnijholt/nijho.lt/content/post/vscode-extensions-and-shortcuts/index.md

 The Docker extension adds rich support for working with Docker containers and images in VSCode, including building, managing, and deploying containerized applications.

 Use `code --install-extension ms-azuretools.vscode-docker` to install the Docker extension

-### Python and Pylance

-These extensions offer comprehensive support for Python development, with features like IntelliSense, linting, debugging, and code navigation.
-Pylance enhances Python support with improved code completion, type checking, and language features.

-Use `code --install-extension ms-python.python` to install the Python extension Use `code --install-extension ms-python.vscode-pylance` to install the Pylance extension

-### Jupyter and Jupyter Keymap

-The Jupyter extensions enable you to work with Jupyter Notebooks in VSCode, with support for running cells, debugging, and more.
-Jupyter Keymap adds customizable keyboard shortcuts for Jupyter commands.

-Use `code --install-extension ms-toolsai.jupyter` to install the Jupyter extension Use `code --install-extension ms-toolsai.jupyter-keymap` to install the Jupyter Keymap extension

 ### AutoDocstring